Thu January 23, 2014

 Hawkins says a little goes a long way.
 Black truffles have a sweeter, earthy scent and go well in fatty dishes like pastas and desserts.
 These fragrant black truffles were delivered yesterday by a harvester from the Corvallis area.
 Hawkins loves that this time of year, there's a special food, truffles, that come only from Oregon.
 And she appreciates the way harvesters work.

 Hawkins: "They go out and harvest to order.
-So hey don't take more than they need and they find them all with their dogs and it's really neat really beautiful.
-They're really into it."
+So they don't go and take more than they need and they find them all with their dogs.
+They're really into it.
+It's pretty cool."

 Back in the woods with Kris Jacobson, it's clear this is a labor of love.